Kalapana of Hawaiʻi

-Kalapana was a High Chief who lived in ancient Hawaii.
+Kalapana was a high chief in ancient Hawaii.

 Kalapana is also known as Kalapanakuʻioʻiomoa and Kalapaua.
-Kalapanakuʻioʻiomoa is his longest name that includes the nickname.
-He is commonly known as either Kalapa or Kalapana.
+The name Kalapanakuʻioʻiomoa includes a longer form with a nickname.
+He is commonly referred to as Kalapa or Kalapana.

 Family

-Kalapana was possibly a son of Prince Kanaloa and his sister Makoʻani, who are the children of Hualani of Molokai and Chief Kanipahu.
-Kalapana married Malamaʻihanaʻae and their son was Chief Kahaimoelea.
+According to traditional accounts, Kalapana was possibly a son of Prince Kanaloa and his sister Makoʻani, who were the children of Hualani of Molokai and Chief Kanipahu.

+Kalapana married Malamaʻihanaʻae, and their son was Chief Kahaimoelea.

 Reign

+According to Hawaiian traditions, Kalapana succeeded the chief Kamaiole.

-Kalapana shares his name with a town on the Big Island.
+Kalapana shares his name with the town of Kalapana, Hawaii.

-According to the legends, Kalapana was a successor of the cruel Chief Kamaiole.